Upstatement/ups-dock/starter-kits/wordpress/README.md

 ## Running

-`./bin/start.sh` will start the container, run composer & npm, and start Browsersync via webpack.
-Feel free to update (i.e. replace npm with yarn) as necessary.
+`./bin/start.sh` will start the container.

 Quitting this process (`Ctrl-C`) will shut down the container.